Atoa CLI

 Environments and profiles

-A single machine can hold credentials for many businesses (profiles) and many environments (sandbox + production).
+A single machine can hold credentials for many businesses (profiles) and both environments (sandbox + production).
 The CLI keeps them separate so you can’t accidentally run a production refund while testing locally.

 atoa profile list # see every profile and which envs are configured